evga/retard.js/README.md

 - A `ReactiveElement` allows:
   - functions to be defined as childs:
     - these functions are wrapped in a `ReactiveCallback`
-    - the child is automatically updated if/when the function's reactive values change
+    - reactive childs are automatically re-created when needed
-  - binding a `ReactiveValue` to the element's attributes
+  - 1-way data-bind of attributes
+  - 2-way data-bind with specific elements
   - ...

 > [!IMPORTANT]